JonTuck/GitHubWorkFlow/live_course_git_hub/Sessions/session10.0/task.md

 4) Write the guess function, it should grab the the [user input](notes.md#accessing-the-dom) and run some [comparisons](notes.md/#conditional-statements) and adjust the `inner_html` value of your paragraph to display the information based on the guess.

-3) Add a function `main` that runs when the page load.

-4) Within `main` firstly generate a random number and store it to your variable `random_number`.
-You can use this function:

 5) Using the `query` selector add a [click event](notes.md#accessing-the-dom), to the button that runs a guess function.

 6) Write the guess function, it should